knativecon/demo22/README.md

 #### Pros and Cons

 - Pro: event order is preserved (see notes below)
+- Pro: no more too many requests
 - Con: external dependency (in this example Apache Kafka)
-- Con: events can be lost
+- Con: events can still be lost (eg. slack outage)

 **Note**: Both GitHub and the GitHub adapter don't guarantee ordering.